 SUBDOMAINs

 This section describes each subdomain of Odin platform, identifying its components, a list of features and mockups of main user interfaces related to each subdomain.
-As described in the section , Odin is a “mock trading platform”, meaning that no real transaction (deposit, withdrawal) or order will be carried out in the real world, nor real money will be used in the platform.
+As described in the section PURPOSE, Odin is a “mock trading platform”, meaning that no real transaction (deposit, withdrawal) or order will be carried out in the real world, nor real money will be used in the platform.
 Also, remember that the acronym “MVP” will be used to identify the Minimum Viable Product features, and the acronym “FUTF” will be used to identify Future Features.

 The Figure 3 shows Odin’s subdomains and the components of each subdomain.
 While current components may be composed of MVP and FUTF Features, Future Components are only composed of Future Features.